Graphical Analysis In Exercises 17–20, match the alternative hypo... | Channels for Pearson+

 1

-Step 1: Understand the alternative hypothesis (Ha).
-The given alternative hypothesis is Ha: μ > 3, which means the population mean μ is greater than 3.
-This corresponds to a one-tailed test where the region of interest is to the right of 3.
+Step 1: Understand the alternative hypothesis (Ha: μ > 3).
+This indicates that the mean μ is greater than 3, so the graph should represent values of μ greater than 3 with shading or emphasis to the right of 3.

-Step 2: Match the alternative hypothesis with its graph.
-The graph that represents Ha: μ > 3 will have a shaded region starting at 3 and extending to the right, indicating values greater than 3.
-Based on the provided images, this matches the third graph.
+Step 2: Analyze the provided graphs.
+Look for the graph where the shading or emphasis starts at 3 and extends to the right, representing μ > 3.
+In this case, the correct graph is option 'a'.

 Step 3: State the null hypothesis (H0).
-The null hypothesis is the complement of the alternative hypothesis.
-For Ha: μ > 3, the null hypothesis is H0: μ ≤ 3, which means the population mean μ is less than or equal to 3.
+The null hypothesis is the opposite of the alternative hypothesis, so H0: μ ≤ 3.
+This means the mean μ is less than or equal to 3.

 Step 4: Sketch the graph for the null hypothesis.
-The graph for H0: μ ≤ 3 will have a shaded region starting at 3 and extending to the left, indicating values less than or equal to 3.
-This matches the fourth graph provided.
+The graph should represent values of μ less than or equal to 3, with shading or emphasis to the left of 3.

-Step 5: Verify the graphical representation.
-Ensure that the graphs correctly represent the hypotheses: the third graph for Ha: μ > 3 and the fourth graph for H0: μ ≤ 3.
-This visual representation helps in understanding the direction of the test and the regions of interest.
+Step 5: Verify the match between the alternative hypothesis and its graph, and ensure the null hypothesis graph is correctly sketched to represent the opposite scenario.

 Verified video answer for a similar problem: